João Neves: International career

 Neves represented Portugal at under-15 and under-19, for a total of 21 caps.
 In June 2023, Neves took part in the 2023 UEFA European Under-21 Championship, scoring his first goal on 27 June in a 2–1 against Belgium.
 Portugal were eliminated from the tournament, on 2 July, after a 1–0 loss to England in the quarter-finals.

 On 6 October 2023, Neves was called up to the Portuguese team for the first time for UEFA Euro 2024 qualifying matches against Slovakia and Bosnia and Herzegovina.
 He debuted the same year on 16 October, coming off the bench to replace Otávio in the 85th minute of a 5–0 away victory against Bosnia and Herzegovina.

 On 21 May 2024, Neves was selected in the 26-man squad for the UEFA Euro 2024.
 With Portugal having secured qualification from their group, he debuted in the competition as a starter in a 2–0 loss against Georgia.
 Neves did not appear in the knockout stage as they were eliminated from the tournament in the quarter-finals after losing to France 5–3 in a penalty shootout.

-On 20 May 2025, Neves was selected for Portugal’s 2025 UEFA Nations League Finals squad.
+On 20 May 2025, Neves was selected for Portugal's 2025 UEFA Nations League Finals squad.
 Deployed as a right-back, he and his team would go on to win the tournament 5–3 in a penalty shootout over rivals Spain.
+On 16 November, Neves scored his first senior international goals, netting in a hat-trick in a 9–1 victory over Armenia at Estádio do Dragão, as Portugal secured qualification for the World Cup.

-On 16 November, Neves scored his first senior international goals, netting in a hat-trick in a 9–1 victory over Armenia at Estádio do Dragão, as Portugal secured qualification for the 2026 FIFA World Cup.
+On 19 May 2026, Neves was selected in the 26-man squad for the 2026 FIFA World Cup.
+On 17 June, he scored and earned Player of the Match award on his FIFA World Cup debut in a 1–1 draw against the Democratic Republic of Congo.
+As a result, he became the third youngest goalscorer in Portugal's World Cup history after Cristiano Ronaldo and Gonçalo Ramos.

 Style of play

 João Neves tackling Chelsea's Reece James during the FIFA Club World Cup final.

-A footballer praised for his mature, highly developed mental attributes on the field since a young age, Neves is a quick, agile and technically gifted central midfielder, with notable passing and tackling skills, quick reactions, and close ball control.
-He is also known for his stamina, bravery and composure on the ball, as well as for his balance and the ability to retain possession in tight spaces when under pressure.
-In addition, despite his relatively slight frame, he ranks high on the percentile for aerial battles won.
+Neves is a central midfielder known for his passing, tackling skills, and close ball control.
+Regarded for his composure, stamina, and tactical maturity and a young age, he is capable of retaining possession under pressure in tight spaces.
+In addition, despite his relatively slight frame, statistics show that he wins a high percentile for aerial battles.

-Neves played as a deep-lying playmaker for Benfica, typically in a double pivot within a 4–2–3–1 formation, controlling possession by frequently dropping deep to receive the ball.
-His quick acceleration over short distances allows him to create space from his marker without needing deceptive moves.
-He is versatile, able to position himself between central defenders or a defender and full-back to create numerical advantages.
-His main strength is evading pressure using his agility and low center of gravity to spin away and accelerate into space.
-Neves also excels at counter-pressing, quickly engaging opponents to limit their time and space when possession is lost.
+At Benfica, Neves played as a deep-lying playmaker, often in a double pivot within a 4–2–3–1 formation.
+In this role, he frequently dropped deep to receive the ball and keep possession.
+He uses his acceleration and agility over short distances to evade pressure from defenders and to create space from his marker without needing deceptive moves.
+Versatile in his positionings, Neves can drop between central defenders or full-backs to create numerical advantages.
+Defensively, he is noted for his counter-pressing, quickly engaging opponents to disrupt transitions when possession is lost.